bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

-The proposed schema base is a proper JSON-LD document that can be
+The proposed schema base is a JSON-LD document that can be expanded
-expanded and processed using existing JSON-LD tools.
-It can refer to
+and processed using existing JSON-LD tools.
+It can refer to other
-other schema bases, and optional extensions can be added using
+schema bases, and optional extensions can be added using additional
-additional contexts.
+contexts.

 ### @context